AvidahRai/Embodied-AI-Reactive-Hybrid-Architecture/README.md

 # Embodied-AI-Reactive-Hybrid-Architecture

-<i>"Intelligence always manifests in behaviour and that we must understand the behaviour." - Rolf Pfeifer</i>
+<i>"Intelligence always manifests itself in behaviour and that we must understand the behaviour." - Rolf Pfeifer</i>

 Author: Avinash Rai